 October 8, 1997- State Appellate Court concludes that Remington and Vernick circumvented state law by using multiple PACs to provide contributions to candidates and committees.
-ELEC December 16, 1998 approves \$16,900 fine against the engineering firm.
+On December 16, 1998, ELEC, after its own review, approves a \$16,900 fine against the engineering firm.

+February 10, 1998-Governor Christie Whitman unveils her proposed Fiscal Year 1998-1999 budget.
+It includes a special \$1 million appropriation to help ELEC finish modernizing its computer system.
 November 18, 1997- Deputy Director Jeff Brindle presents White Paper 12 entitled "Repartyization: The Rebirth of County Organizations" to the Commission.
 The report accurately predicts that the 1989 U.S. Supreme Court ruling in Eu v.
-San Francisco County Democratic Central Committee, which allowed party officials to make primary endorsements, coupled with 1993 reform law would lead to a resurgence of county parties in New Jersey.
+San Francisco County Democratic Central Committee, which allowed party officials to make primary endorsements, coupled with 1993 reform law, would lead to a resurgence of county parties in New Jersey.